haiwera-silk-cd/magento-devdocs/_includes/config/setup-cron.md

 **Example 1:** Everyone except contributing developers

-For example, if the PHP binary is located in `/usr/bin`, you installed Magento in `/var/www/magento2`, enter
+例如， if the PHP binary is located in `/usr/bin`, you installed Magento in `/var/www/magento2`, enter

 Example: